MeganMFisher/fullstack-react-auth0/README.md

 2. Setup folder structure. db, server folders added as siblings to src and public folders that are included with create-react-app.
 Add server.js file in server folder.

 3. Add a .env file to your route as a sibling to your server folder.
 This will hold what we used to put into our config but we will no use .env instead.
+A .env file will make hosting a ton easier.

 4. In your terminal run:
     ```